medkamel555/Ad_join/README.md

 [Directory services options in AWS](https://docs.aws.amazon.com/whitepapers/latest/active-directory-domain-services/directory-services-options-in-aws.html)

-- Make sure that your servers are able to reslove the domain name.
-You can use `dig corp.exmple.com` to check that.
+Ensure that your servers can resolve the domain name.
+You can use 'dig corp.example.com' to check.

-- Make sure that you can reach the domain name via LDAP port (389) and DNS port (53).
+Ensure that you can reach the domain name via LDAP port (389) and DNS port (53).
 You need to whitelist your outbound traffic to your AD server.

 ### 3 - Setup SSH Configuration

-Generate ssh key
+You can use the cloud key-pair to connect to your instance or generate new ssh key as below :

 ```bash
 ssh-keygen
 ```